webqit/webflo/README.md

 }
 ```

 Each function receives an `event` object representing the current flow.
+(But details ahead.)

-For *server-based* applications (e.g. traditional web apps, API backends), server-side handlers go into a directory named `server`.
+For *server-based* applications (e.g. traditional web apps and API backends), server-side handlers go into a directory named `server`.

 ```js
 /**